-Naturally occurring radioactive nuclei have a physical half life time of about 108 to 1010 years which makes them unsuitable for use in medical imaging.
+Naturally occurring radioactive nuclei have a physical half life time of ~108 to 1010 years which makes them unsuitable for use in medical imaging.

-Thus radioactive nuclei used in medical practice are artificially made.
-Production of these nuclei involve bombarding stable nuclei with protons , neutrons or alpha particles to disturb their N/P ratio and alter their stability.
+Thus radioactive nuclei used in medical practice are artificially synthesized.
+Production of these nuclei involve bombarding stable nuclei with protons, neutrons or alpha particles to disturb their N/Z (neutron/proton) ratio and alter their stability.

 Involves bombarding stable nuclei with neutrons resulting in radioactive nuclei with neutron excess e.g. Co60 and Mo99 .

-Involves bombarding stable nuclei with protons resulting in the production of neutron deficit radioactive nuclei ( of shot T1/2).
+Involves bombarding stable nuclei with protons resulting in the production of neutron-deficit radioactive nuclei (of short T1/2).

 The resultant nuclei have different atomic number from the parent (increased by one) but have the same mass number.
 Thus they can be separated by chemical means.